litkeys/DraftCN/docs/architecture.md

 - **Type Safety:** All code must be TypeScript with strict mode enabled
 - **Component Patterns:** Use functional components with hooks, no class components
 - **State Updates:** Never mutate state directly - use Zustand actions only
-- **Block Templates:** Must follow the defined structure with imports, props interface, and export
+- **Block Templates:** Must be manually registered with complete metadata and component reference
 - **Grid Positioning:** All positions in pixels, grid snapping at 60px intervals
 - **Error Handling:** All user actions must have error boundaries
 - **Performance:** Components handling drag must use React.memo